mabdelSE450/JPaint/README.md

 # JPaint
 JPaint Application for SE450:
-Very simple paint program that enables the drawing of a rectangle shape object on the canvas.
-Also, it supports undo and redo methods on said shape object.
-All required functionality for the first check-in work as intended.
+Paint application that allows the drawing of a rectangle, ellipse, and triangle shape of various colors.
+Shapes also have different shading types along with a primary and secondary color.
+The application also supports the selecting of shapes, one or many at once, and moving those shapes to desired location on the canvas using the move UI selection.
+Shapes' move location can also be undone using undo and reverted back using redo.
+My two design patterns are a strategy pattern and a command pattern.
+My strategy pattern is used to draw the desired shape.
+I have 3 classes for each shape.
+DrawRectangleStrategy, DrawEllipseStrategy, and a DrawTriangleStrategy.
+These classes implement a draw method Interface, IStrategy, that is used in my JShape class.
+For my command pattern, I have my CreateShape and MoveShape classes implement an IUndoable Interface.
+The IUndoable Interface contains the needed undo and redo methods for my CreateShape and MoveShape classes.
+All required fuctionality for the 2nd check-in works as intended.

 GitHub Repo Link:
 https://github.com/mabdelSE450/JPaint